nh2/nixos-ami-building/README.md

 It starts the official NixOS AMI, applies your `configuration.nix`, and snapshots the result into a new AMI.
 You can read a basic Packer tutorial [here](https://learn.hashicorp.com/tutorials/packer/getting-started-build-image).

-I've saved jackkelly's Packer config in `./packer/nixos-packer-example.json`, and modified it to give the machine that does the AMI building a larger disk, to not run out of disk space.
+I've saved jackkelly's Packer config in `./packer/nixos-packer-example.json`, and modified it to give the machine that does the AMI building a larger disk, to not run out of disk space (making sure that the `device_name` is the one for the root device of that instance type).
 The config uses `"most_recent": true` to select the most recent official NixOS image as a base.

-**TODO:** With the increased disk space, the Packer-started VM does not boot.

 In the below, replace `AWS_REGION=eu-central-1` by the region to create the AMI in.